-Colleges and universities have many opportunities to align their investments with their mission statements.
+Colleges and universities have many opportunities to align their investments with their values.
 These include:

-- making proactive investments in companies or projects that align with the institution’s mission, such as clean technology or affordable housing, or hiring managers to make proactive investments; and
+- Making proactive investments in companies and projects that align with the institution’s mission, such as clean technology or affordable housing, or hiring managers to make proactive investments; and

-- Screening out or divesting from particular investments, such as in tobacco or conflict regions, where investments would support activities against the school’s values.
+- Screening out or divesting from particular industries, such as in tobacco, fossil fuels, or conflict minerals, where such investments would support activities against the school’s values.

 Responsible investment benefits everyone: schools are able to make investment returns needed to fund quality education, alumni feel good that their donations are being managed in line with their values, and students know their education has not been funded unethically.
 Most importantly, responsible investment benefits the communities, people, and environments that are negatively impacted by status quo investment decisions.